The Aquabats: 2019–present: The Aquabats! RadVentures!, Kooky Spooky...In Stereo, and Finally!

 Throughout 2019, The Aquabats worked resolutely to fulfill their Kickstarter-funded projects.
 In March, the band simultaneously released The Aquabats!
 Super Show!
 Television Soundtrack: Volume One, a soundtrack compilation of songs from Super Show!'s first season, and The Fury of The Aquabats!
 Live at The Fonda!, a live recording of a 2018 performance of The Fury of The Aquabats!, as exclusive digital downloads for Kickstarter backers.
 In June, preceded by the release of the single "Cobraman Theme!", The Aquabats!
 Super Show!
 Television Soundtrack: Volume One was given a wide physical release on The Aquabats' self-operated label Gloopy Records, premiering at 165 on the Billboard 200 and number one on Top Heatseekers, the band's highest placement on each chart to date.
 Starting September 28, 2019, The Aquabats!
 Super Show! was officially relaunched as a biweekly YouTube-exclusive web series entitled The Aquabats!
 RadVentures!.

 "Skeleton Inside!", the first single from The Aquabats' sixth studio album, premiered on the band's YouTube channel on October 25, 2019, though did not make mention of an album title or a tentative release date beyond "later this year".
 The album's official title, Kooky Spooky...In Stereo, was revealed in February 2020, followed by the album's second single, the couch potato-themed "Pajamazon!", on April 10.
 Inspired by the ongoing COVID-19 pandemic in the United States, which necessitated mass self-quarantining and social distancing, "Pajamazon!" was promoted by a music video primarily made up of self-submitted videos of fans and friends of The Aquabats dancing to the song in their homes, marking The Aquabats' first music video since "Fashion Zombies!" in 2005.
 While Kooky Spooky...In Stereo was originally scheduled for a June 20 release date, manufacturing delays resulting from the coronavirus pandemic as well as political tensions from the ongoing George Floyd protests which began in late May 2020 prompted the band to postpone the album's release; in an uncharacteristically serious public statement, The Aquabats acknowledged that "There will always be time for goofy, rowdy rock...but it doesn't feel right to us to be loud and self-promoting at this moment in time", encouraging open discussion about race and racism and linking to resources from the National Museum of African American History and Culture and confirming a new digital release date of August 21, 2020.

+On February 29, 2024, the band announced their seventh album, Finally!, as well as the return of Chainsaw, The Prince of Karate and Catboy and officially introduced Gorney.
+Gorney has performed as a fill-in bassist, as Smash McLarson, prior to his official introduction.
+The album released on June 21st.